Common Sense: Publication

 Paine arrived in the American colonies in November 1774, shortly before the Battles of Lexington and Concord.
 Though the colonies and Great Britain had commenced hostilities against one another, the thought of independence was not initially entertained.
 Writing in 1778 of his early experiences in the colonies, Paine "found the disposition of the people such that they might have been led by a thread and governed by a reed.
 Their attachment to Britain was obstinate, and it was, at that time, a kind of treason to speak against it.
 Their ideas of grievance operated without resentment, and their single object was reconciliation."

 Paine quickly engrained himself in the Philadelphia newspaper business, and began writing Common Sense in late 1775 under the working title of Plain Truth.
 It began as a series of letters to be published in Philadelphia papers.
 It grew too long and unwieldy to publish as letters, leading Paine to select the pamphlet form.

 Benjamin Rush recommended the publisher Robert Bell, promising Paine that although other printers might balk at the content of the pamphlet, Bell would not hesitate or delay its printing.
-The pamphlet was first published on January 10, 1776.
+The pamphlet was first published on January 10, 1776; Paine was 39 years old and had only lived in America for fourteen months.
 Bell zealously promoted the pamphlet in Philadelphia's papers, and demand grew so high as to require a second printing.
 Paine, overjoyed with its success, endeavored to collect his share of the profits and donate them to purchase mittens for General Montgomery's troops, then encamped in frigid Quebec.

 When Paine's chosen intermediaries audited Bell's accounts, they found that the pamphlet actually had made zero profits.
 Incensed, Paine ordered Bell not to proceed on a second edition, as he had planned several appendices to add to Common Sense.
 Bell ignored that and began advertising a "new edition."